machinekoder/pickit-docs/docs/documentation/setup/exclude-3d-information-based-on-color.rst

 -------------------------------------

-The color filter can be used to explicitly include or exclude points from a certain color.
+The color filter can be used to explicitly include or exclude points with a certain color.
 Several use cases for the color filter are:

 -  Excluding parts of the bin
 -  Detection of thin parts on a flat surface